xinzhangcmu/harbor/README.md

 ```

 **NOTE:**
 For those who don't want to clone the source, or need to install Harbor on a server not connected to the Internet - there is a pre-built installation package available.
-For details on how to download and use this installation package, please refer to [Installation and Configuration Guide](docs/installation_guide.md) .
+For details on how to download and use this installation package, please refer to the [Installation and Configuration Guide](docs/installation_guide.md) .

-For information on how to use Harbor, please see [User Guide](docs/user_guide.md) .
+For information on how to use Harbor, please see the [User Guide](docs/user_guide.md) .

 ### Contribution
 We welcome contributions from the community.
 If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a pull request.
 For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).